Deploy the Collector with Ansible for Linux 🔗

 The source path to a Fluentd configuration file on your control host that is uploaded and set in place of the value set in |

-Configure automatic discovery for back-end applications (Linux only) 🔗
+Configure automatic discovery with zero-code instrumentation for back-end applications (Linux only) 🔗

 You can automatically discover and instrument your back-end applications along with the Collector installation.
 Automatic discovery (formerly zero configuration auto instrumentation) removes the need to install and configure the SDKs separately.
 See Configure automatic discovery for back-end applications for more information.